smartercontractkits/nulink/.github/ISSUE_TEMPLATE/faucet.md

 ---
 name: Faucet Issue
-about: Report an issue with a Chainlink LINK Faucet.
+about: Report an issue with a NuLink LINK Faucet.
 title: "[FAUC] <replace with issue title>"
 labels: 'Faucet'
 assignees: ''